tonyho/app-framework-binder/doc/afb-plugin-writing.md

 The names of the verbs are not checked.

-However, the validity rules for verb's names are the same as for API's names except that the dot (.) character is forbidden.
+However, the validity rules for verb's names are the same as for API names except that the dot (.) character is forbidden.

 Afb-daemon make no distinction between lower case